In Search Of Yummy-ness

 Cutting a pimento cheese tea sandwich into two triangles with a bread knife.

 Step 6: Place the second slice of bread on top.
-Use a sharp knife to trim off the crusts.
+Use a sharp knife to cut off the crusts.
 Cut the sandwich into triangles or 1-inch wide rectangles.

 Tips for Success

-• Use soft, thin bread: This will ensure that the sandwiches are delicate and easy to bite into.
+• Use soft, thin bread.
+This will ensure that the sandwiches are delicate and have a soft bite.

 Make-Ahead